 - If you have a newborn & toddler under 3 – double stroller until the baby can sit on their own, then switch to a stroller wagon if you wish

-- If you have multiple kids – get a wagon when most are toddlers and babywear the newborn until he/she can sit comfortable (about 9 months)
+- If you have multiple kids – get a wagon when most are toddlers and babywear the newborn until he/she can sit comfortably (about 9 months)

 However, most importantly, you don’t NEED a stroller wagon.
 You need A vehicle to transport your children, that’s all.
 A stroller wagon can be helpful, but if you don’t have the funds or feel like you won’t get too much use out of it, then don’t get it.

-I really hate when parents are being talked into various “must-have items” because everyone wants them and celebrities promote them and in reality, and while some might be convenient to use they’re not necessary at all (eg. Doona, Baby Breeza milk machine, or Uppababy Vista stroller).
-I feel like I’m the worst salesperson by saying it, but that’s the truth.
+I really hate when parents are being talked into various “must-have items” because everyone wants them and celebrities promote them and in reality, and while some might be convenient to use they’re not necessary at all (eg. Doona, Baby Breeza milk machine, Nanit Pro camera, or Uppababy Vista stroller).
+I feel like I’m the worst salesperson for saying it, but that’s the truth.

 Who can use a Stroller Wagon?